It was Mother’s Day yesterday for my fellow Canadian and Americans friends!

 Thanks to my mom and to my mother-in-law, Kim!
 She’s an absolutely fantastic woman who is the most reassuring and supportive person.
 She also has a sharp wit and some of the things she says are absolutely hilarious!

 Growing up, my mom was never much of a baker, but we always had sweets in our house.
-Mostly store-bought, but from the store’s freshly baked section if that helps… This carrot pineapple muffin would have been a hit in my house growing up!
+Mostly store-bought, but from the store’s freshly baked section if that helps… These carrot pineapple muffins would have been a hit in my house growing up!

 The recipe was adapted from a 1980’s community cookbook from my mother-in-law.
 A super easy “stir the dry and wet ingredients into a couple bowls, mix together, and then scoop in a muffin pan” type of recipe.
 No electric mixer or food processor required!
 All the ingredients should be easy to find in any general grocery store as well.